norrabp/coaching-calendar/README.md

 npm run dev
 ```

-Optionally you can seed data with a few users by running:
+Optionally you can seed data with a few users by running (need to have a running:
 ```bash
 python scripts/seed_users.py
 ```